 “My plan was to cover 100km a day, and travel about 7,000km in 70 days,” Reddy told National Geographic Traveller India.
 That’s a daunting task, which is why his bicycle was kitted out with solar batteries to harness the sun’s energy and power his journey.
 Reddy and his team at kWatt Solutions, a renewable energy startup incubated at IIT-B, developed a cycle that has a motor connected to solar cells.
 While the biker does have to pedal, the motor reduces the effort.

 Reddy’s journey took him through various landscapes—Gujarat’s dry scrublands, Rajasthan’s scorching deserts, and Punjab’s green fields.
 “Himachal’s roads were tough because they were uneven, very narrow and we had to keep stopping on the side to allow trucks to pass,” Reddy recalled.
 But along with the tough terrain came fantastic food.
 The highlights of his meals in Gujarat were the various farsans the state is famous for; his favourite was fafda.
 Rajasthan’s famous kachoris and Indore’s sweet jalebis, Reddy says, gave him the strength to pedal on.

-The story of Reddy’s bicycle trip will be out in an e-book on Amazon this December; proceeds will be used to support the energy needs of a school in the Rajasthani village of Jatwara.
+The story of Reddy’s bicycle trip is out as an e-book on Amazon; proceeds will be used to support the energy needs of a school in the Rajasthani village of Jatwara.
 Reddy is also developing solar-powered devices for the rural market, and is considering similar biking expeditions in Europe and North America next year.